Rock Radio Heaven (B)

 Notes: One of the original "Seven Swingin' Gentlemen" at Color Radio KFWB Los Angeles in 1958.
 Named one of L.A.'s Top 10 Disc Jockeys of all-time in a survey that appeared in the book Los Angeles Radio Radio by Don Barrett.
 His controversial talk-show show "Feminine Forum" on KGBS the early '70s is considered to be the forerunner to such talk show hosts as Tom Leykis and Howard Stern.

 Also known as: Birth name was Dudley J. Ballou

-Stations: WOLF, WNDR Syracuse, N.Y., KBTR Denver, WKBW Buffalo, N.Y., WMEX, WVBF, WKOX Boston
+Stations: WOLF, WNDR Syracuse, New York, KBTR Denver, WKBW Buffalo, New York, WMEX, WVBF, WKOX Boston

 Notes: Evening jock at 'KB in late '60s, in between Joey Reynolds and Sandy Beach.
 Graduate of Syracuse University (communications).
 Hosted American Bandstand-type show at WNYS-TV in Syracuse.
 Died of cancer.